Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 							sum = lambda a, b, c: a+b+c
 							sum(1, 2, 3)   ----> return 6
+		diff between lamda and normal function :
+						No name to function.( we only use keyword lamda) lamda has no return value. (i.e it will return a function itself instead on none) lamda is written in 1 line
+						not reusable

 join function: It makes the sentence of words present in list/ tupple.
 								E.g. :